getodk/docs/odkx-src/build-app.rst

     If you do not see the form, you may need to :ref:`reset the configuration <services-managing-reset-config>`.

 This will copy all of the files under config onto your device.
-You should then be able to launch ODK Survey, and it will display your form in its list of forms.
+You should then be able to launch ODK-X Survey, and it will display your form in its list of forms.
 Click the form to open it.

 More :program:`grunt` commands can be found in :ref:`build-app-pushing`.